 REMNANT SERIES: 2018

-This new mixed media work is made from paint scraped from my palette.
+These mixed media artworks are made from dried acrylic paint that has been scraped off of my palette, saved for over a decade, and cast in epoxy resin.
 I started peeling the paint off of my palette ten years ago because it reminded me of a friend that passed away unexpectedly in 2007.
-Cleaning my palette at the start of each day became part of my studio routine.
-It still is.
+It was something she did when we were teenagers and gossiped in my studio.
+As an adult, I realized there was an odd satisfaction and calmness in the monotony of scraping the paint away.
+Cleaning my palette at the start of each day unconsciously became part of my studio routine.
+It still is today.

-Sometimes there were beautiful, accidental fragments of dried paint.
-I started saving the pretty pieces at first.
-Eventually I saved them all and put the scraps in a tall, clear box.
-And then another box.
-After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work and emotion and happiness and sadness and everything in between all neatly condensed in a box.
+Sometimes these pieces of dried paint were beautiful - too pretty to throw away.
+I started saving them in clear boxes.
+After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work, emotion, happiness, sadness and everything in between neatly condensed in a box.

-It took me over a decade of saving peeled paint to figure out what to do with the scraps.
-Recently I sorted them by color.
-Eventually I cast them in resin.
-Each artwork is 2.1”W x 2.1”L. These “three dimensional” paintings can be displayed in any direction (hanging on a wall or horizontally on a shelf) as each side provides a different but beautiful view.
+It took me over a decade to figure out what to do with these scraps.
+After sorting and arranging the pieces, I cast them in resin.
+I see them as painting-sculpture hybrids or “three dimensional paintings” that can be displayed either vertically like a painting on a wall or horizontally on a shelf like a sculpture as each side provides a different but beautiful view.